Buggy-Virus/buggy-virus.github.io/_posts/2018-11-26-artifact-economy-analysis.markdown

 * $$P(5w)\ =\ \binom{5}{4}p^5(1-p)^1 + \binom{5}{5}p^5(1-p)^0\ =\ 5p^5(1-p) + p^5$$

-<center><span style="font-size:14px;color:#828282;text-align:center;"> Block 1: Probability of some number of wins given a probability of winning a match $$p$$ </span></center>
+<center><span style="font-size:14px;color:#828282;text-align:center;"> Block 1: Probability of some number of wins given a probability of winning a match </span></center>

 &nbsp;

 The above block gives the probability of any specific number of wins, where wins is $$w$$.
 Generally it is the probability of winning raised to the power of the number of wins, multiplied by the probability of losing raised to the power of the number of losses, and multiplied by the number of ways the event can occur.
-It may seem that I under counted the amount of times each event can occur when calculating the probabilities, and that my binomial coefficients should be $$n$$ choose $$n-2$$ instead of $n$ choose $$n-1$$.
+It may seem that I under counted the amount of times each event can occur when calculating the probabilities, and that my binomial coefficients should be $$n$$ choose $$n-2$$ instead of $$n$$ choose $$n-1$$.
 But you need to consider the fact that for any time you get 2 losses, one of your losses will always be your last game.
 And similarly, if you ever end with less than 2 losses, your last game must be a win.
 You can plug in a number and verify these probabilities are unitary if you like, (I also do so myself in my [script](https://github.com/Buggy-Virus/artifact-analysis/blob/master/expectationGraphs.py){:target="_blank"} for generating graphs for this part of the article).

 For the expected number of packs for Phantom Draft, we now just take the sum of each  event's probability multiplied by its number of packs.